Skip to content

 Stocks spread betting is commission-free

-Spread betting on shares is popular because you’ll never pay commission, which is different compared to trading share CFDs.
-The only charge is the spread, and – if you trade on the cash (spot) market, you’ll pay overnight fees if you hold the position after hours.
+Spread betting on shares is popular because you’ll never pay commission, which is different compared to trading share CFDs or buying stock.
+The only charge is the spread.
+If you trade on the cash (spot) market, you’ll pay overnight fees if you hold the position after hours.
+This does not apply if you trade on the forwards market.

 Also, you might consider spread bets because they’re tax-free.1 Typically, when you buy shares, you’d be liable to pay stamp duty and capital gains tax on any profits made.
 However, with spread bets, you won’t have to pay either because you don’t take ownership of the underlying asset.
 Spread bets are leveraged, so there’s more risk involved than buying shares through a share dealing account.